Squadron Leader X: Reception

+Picture Show wrote: "Thrilling spy drama, well produced and directed and splendidly acted.
+Eric Portman is again seen in the role of a Nazi, and it is a genuine tribute to his acting that this genial, charming man in real life, can give such a realistic portrayal of the Nazi Mr. Churchill visualises when he is pronouncing the word. ...
+Ann Dvorak gives a grand portrayal of the unfortunate nurse, and splendid support is given by Beatrice Varley, Martin Miller, Barry Jones, Henry Oscar, and Walter Fitzgerald."

+Variety wrote: "A very workmanlike job on which time and money must have been lavishly expended, intelligently cast, directed and photographed, but, before going into general release, should in many scenes be cut to render them more comprehensive to the average cinemagoer.
+When this is done the picture should be a good feature for the general run of American theatres.
+The bestial character of the Nazi i ace, wearing a British uniform, Is admirably portrayed by Eric Portman, The outstanding characterization is that of a Swiss cook who is blackmailed into assisting the Nazi espionage in England.
+Temperamentally his technique is more that of an Italian, but he, nevertheless, gives an especially moving performance, His name, Martin Miller, is unknown, but report has it he is an Austrian refugee.
+He gives promise as a character actor.
+Second only to Miller is Beatrice Varley as his wife."

 Film historian Bertil Skogsberg in Wings on the Screen: A Pictorial History of Air Movies (1987) called some sequences "fairly exciting but otherwise (an) uninteresting thriller."

 Aviation film historian James H. Farmer in Celluloid Wings: The Impact of Movies on Aviation (1984) had a similar appraisal, that, Squadron Leader X was "overlong".

 Preservation status

 There is no record of Squadron Leader X ever being re-shown after its original release.
 The British Film Institute has been unable to trace a print for inclusion in the BFI National Archive, and currently classes the film as "missing, believed lost".
 Squadron Leader X is included on the BFI's "75 Most Wanted" list of missing British feature films.
 Film historians in the 21st century have also evinced a major increase in interest in Comfort's directorial career and Squadron Leader X is a vital missing piece of his filmography.